Scale RC Helicopters: What You'll Need To Know Before Considering Scale.

 That's not to say flying a scale RC helicopter is easy, it actually requires & builds a whole new set of flying skills to correctly "emulate" how full size helicopters behave.
 This requires a super smooth and fluid flying style with a knowledge of what aerodynamic principles affect full size helicopters.

-If you can appreciate all this and are thinking that "scale RC helicopters are definitely for me" GREAT; but you still must learn and become a proficient RC heli pilot on a Pod & Boom helicopter first.
+If you can appreciate all this and are thinking that "scale RC helicopters are definitely for me" GREAT; but as an instructor, I strongly encourage you to learn & become a proficient RC heli pilot on a Pod & Boom helicopter first.

 Pod and boom helicopters on the other hand are exactly that – a “POD” up front that encapsulates most of the helicopter mechanical systems.
 Exiting the back end of the pod is a long aluminum or carbon fiber tube called the “BOOM”.
 The tail rotor is then attached at the end of the boom.

-Pod and Boom RC helicopter design is by far the most common type and best RC helicopter choice when you are first starting out in the hobby.
-In fact, they are pretty much the only RC helicopter choice because most scale RC helicopters are generally nothing more than Pod & Boom mechanics covered by a scale fuselage.
+Pod & Boom RC helicopter design is by far the most common type and best RC helicopter choice when you are first starting out in the hobby.
+They are what you first learn on, and later on for many, what you use inside your first scale RC helicopter.

-There are three main reasons you want to start out and learn on a Pod and Boom heli:
+There are three main reasons most people start out and learn on a Pod & Boom RC helicopter:

-Fitting a scale fuselage over pod and boom mechanics is generally not easy and adds considerable complications and time to the build process.
+Fitting a scale fuselage over pod & boom mechanics is generally not easy and adds considerable complications and time to the build process.
+I'm always reminded of the old engineering adage complexity hampers both execution & reliability.

 As you can see from the above picture, stuffing your pod and boom mechanics into a fuselage limits the access to many components.
 Fitting the mechanics into the fuselage is generally not an easy task - there is lots of trial fitting, perhaps some trimming, usually some customization involved, and most definitely some cursing and head scratching.